princesszelda94/PiSynthesisLog/README.md

 -- **Hours worked - 10- 4pm**

 # Sunday 14th October
-- I added documentation to the sensor code and made it more readable.
-- I did further research on how to make our system completely autonomous,
+- I did further research on how to make our system completely autonomous.

 # Monday 15th October
-- We discussed who would be the scrum master and product owner this week.
-I became the Scrum Master and Qarun became the Product Owner.
+- We discussed who would be the scrum master and product owner this week:
+    - New Scrum Master: Gabriela Sewdhan
+    - New Product Owner: Qarun Bissoondial
 - I planned out and assigned tasks for everyone for this week and made sure that we can finish it in time.

 # Tuesday 16th October
-- I worked with Michael to pull the sensor values into the web app.
+- I worked with Michael to pull the sensor values into firebase and into the web app.
 - We worked on Milestone 3: Most of it was done already, we were not sure about the "proof of methodology".